english-blog/english-blog.github.io/_posts/2012-09-08-building-the-perfect-physique-tip-3-lose-weight-with-laziness.md

 <img src="{{site.url}}/img/Garfield-Lazy-Dieting.jpg"/>
 </div>

 This was the typical reaction when I first read about the claim.
 I did research further and found that this tip works for many people.
 It may work for me.
-The best part is, this personal experiment was conducted by Phil Libin, the CEO of EverNote, one of the fastest growing company in Silicon Valley and this tip is published in Timothy Ferris's [The 4 Hour Body](http://www.amazon.com/gp/product/030746363X/ref=as_li_qf_sp_asin_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=030746363X&linkCode=as2&tag=booiverea-20) as well.
+The best part is, this personal experiment was conducted by Phil Libin, the CEO of EverNote, one of the fastest growing company in Silicon Valley and this tip is published in Timothy Ferriss [The 4 Hour Body](http://www.amazon.com/gp/product/030746363X/ref=as_li_qf_sp_asin_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=030746363X&linkCode=as2&tag=booiverea-20) as well.

 ### Weight Awareness Experiment: